MarieLund26/Mark-Ina-Marie-repository/README.md

-Reasons for divorces in Denmark from 1869 to 2025
-R data visualization with ggplot2
+Causes behind the development of divorces in Denmark from 1869 to 2025 R data visualization with ggplot2